rmsk2/mobilenotifier/readme.md

 ## Running the software on a server

 In order to run this software on one of your machines in a classical fashion you can build a production version of the frontend after setting `VITE_API_URL` in `.env.prod` to the correct value.
-Then set `SWAGGER_URL` and  `LOCALDIR` in your environment to the correct values and you will be able to run the software without a separate web server.
+Then set `SWAGGER_URL` and  `LOCALDIR` to the correct values for your environment and you will be able to run the software without a separate web server.
 Additionally you can set the environment variable `MN_PORT_LISTEN` to a value of your choice.
 If you do not set the variable port 5100 is used as a default.
 If you additionally set the environment variables `MN_CERT_FILE` and
 `MN_KEY_FILE` to the names of files which contain an X.509 server certificate and its corresponding private key then `mobilenotifier` will use TLS.